-Homemade vegan chocolate peanut butter cups made with creamy natural peanut butter and sweetened with maple syrup.
+Homemade vegan peanut butter cups made with creamy natural peanut butter and sweetened with maple syrup.
 These dairy free peanut butter cups are ready to be devoured in under 30 minutes.

-Easy-to-make, dairy-free and gluten-free, this scrumptious, chocolate peanut butter dessert is so popular, it's challenging to stay ahead of the demand!
+Easy-to-make, egg free and gluten free, these vegan treats are so popular, it's challenging to stay ahead of the demand!

 - Salty & Sweet